mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Fuel: Fuel costs Cr500 per ton for refined fuel or Cr100 per ton for unrefined fuel.
 Fuel is required for both the jump drive and power plant.

 Repairs and Maintenance: A ship needs maintenance, which costs 0.1% of the total purchase price of the ship per year.
-Maintenance should be carried out every Maintenance Period (divide the year’s maintenance cost by 12 to find the Maintenance Period cost.
+Maintenance should be carried out every Maintenance Period (divide the year's maintenance cost by 12 to find the Maintenance Period cost.
 Once per year this should be performed at a shipyard.

 If maintenance is skipped or skimped on, roll 2D every subsequent Maintenance Period, with a DM equal to the number of Maintenance Periods skipped.
 On 8+, the ship suffers a critical hit.
 Roll 2D on the Poor Maintenance table and apply the effects.